HollowMan6/02239-Data-Security/Report-access-control.md

 In this exercise, we incorporated access control using two mechanisms namely ACL (access control list) and RBAC(role-based access control) in our previously developed authentication lab.
 Initially, we developed prototypes for both mechanisms and eventually refined them to adapt to actual roles in the company.
 Figure 1 presents a clearly defined role hierarchy.
 In order to test both our access control mechanisms (ACL and RBAC), we developed separate clients for each that simulate the provided organization scenarios in the assignment description.

 In order to fulfill the assignment requirement of storage of ACL policies, we stored all the related information for both mechanisms in a PostgreSQL database.
-This also modeled a real-world scenario and then we defined a configuration variable `accessControlModel` to define the ACL mechanism to be used.
-These mechanisms then covered all our requirements that were defined in the introduction section.
+This also modeled a real-world scenario and then we defined a configuration variable `accessControlModel` to switch between the two AC mechanisms.
+Our implementation also covers all our requirements that were defined in the introduction section.

 In the future, we can explore the integration of other access control mechanisms, such as attribute-based access control.
 A comparative analysis of the mechanisms discussed in this report could guide the selection of the most suitable one.
 Additionally, implementing a user-friendly interface for user registration and permission changes would enhance the overall user experience.